krisbolton/cyber-warfare-explained/introduction.md

         content: Next Chapter
         url: '/conducting_a_cyber_attack'
 ---
-<sup><a href="">[]</a></sup>

 # Introduction

 This book aims to examine cyber war for a public audience.
-The nature of a highly-connected internet, with the proliferation of new paradigmns and technologies including the Internet of Things (IoT) and 5G, along with old issues, such misinformation, mean state cyber operations have increasing potential to effect the daily lives of citizens in all nations.
+The nature of a highly-connected internet, with the proliferation of emerging paradigmns and technologies such as the Internet of Things (IoT) and 5G, along with old issues, such as misinformation, mean state cyber operations have increasing potential to effect the daily lives of citizens of all nations.
 We will cut though (but not skip) the technical aspects of complex multi-layered cyber attacks, dive into international relations and become analysists to discover the why, what, when and how of cyber warfare.

-To date, cyber operations have undermined democratic elections in the United States<sup><a href="#ref-1">[1]</a><a href="#ref-2">[2]</a></sup>, disrupted and prevented medical care in the United Kingdom<sup><a href="">[3]</a></sup>, caused blackouts in Ukraine<sup><a href="">[]</a></sup>, physically damaged industrial machinery in Iran<sup><a href="">[]</a></sup>, threatened the safety of human workers in Saudi Arabia<sup><a href="">[]</a></sup> and they damage economies and international order every day<sup><a href="">[]</a></sup>.
+To date, cyber operations have undermined democratic elections in the United States<sup><a href="#ref-1">[1]</a><a href="#ref-2">[2]</a></sup>, disrupted and prevented medical care in the United Kingdom<sup><a href="">[3]</a></sup>, caused blackouts in Ukraine<sup><a href="#ref-4">[4]</a></sup>, physically damaged industrial machinery in Iran<sup><a href="#ref-5">[5]</a></sup>, threatened the safety of human workers in Saudi Arabia<sup><a href="#ref-6">[6]</a></sup> and they damage economies and international order every day<sup><a href="#ref-7">[7]</a></sup>.
 We will discover the reasons for each of these well-known campaigns, and the lesser known ones.

-[GRAPH?]

-At present, there is no robust understanding of how a country should react to cyber a campaign by an adversary.
+At present, there is no robust understanding of how a country should react to cyber a campaign by an adversary<sup><a href="#ref-8">[8]</a></sup>.
 This makes discouraging undisirable actions difficult.
-2019 saw a number of cyber firsts; Israel launched the first kinetic response to a cyber attack - physically destroying the building of the cyber adversary in response to a cyber attack[REF], and the United States launched a cyber attack against Iran in response to the downing of a US drone, rather than launch a kinetic attack[REF].
+2019 saw a number of cyber firsts; Israel launched the first kinetic response to a cyber attack - physically destroying the building of the cyber adversary in response to a cyber attack<sup><a href="#ref-9">[9]</a></sup>, and the United States launched a cyber attack against Iran in response to the downing of a US drone, rather than launch a kinetic attack<sup><a href="#ref-10">[10]</a></sup>.
 No significant conflict has occurred solely in cyberspace, so far.
 Will this happen?
 What's happened so far?
 How does cyber fit into the traditional battlefield?
 How will artificial intelligence change things?
 This book investigates these topics - and others - drawing on current research and thinking from civilian and military experts.

 ![](/images/idf_air_strike_cyber.png)
 _The building destroyed by an Israeli airstrike, 5th May 2019.
 "HamasCyberHQ.exe has been removed."_